SachaWheeler/sachawheeler.github.io/_posts/2019-3-13-Sympathy-for-the-Devil.md

 If you like the Stones, this edit is better.

+(full disclosure: I identify politically as a Marxist.
+I don't mind the political content, just that it's getting in the way!)

 ### If you know me
 ask, and I'll give you a copy.